Gifford Palgrave: Later life and death

 Besides his work on Central Arabia, Gifford Palgrave published a volume of Essays on Eastern Questions, a narrative called Hermann Agha, a sketch of Dutch Guiana, and a volume of essays titled Ulysses.

 Since his death, some have cast doubt on the veracity of his travel accounts.
-St. John Philby, who retraced many of the routes Palgrave had traveled, suggested he may not have traveled as extensively as he claimed.
-Noting inaccuracies and discrepancies in his accounts, Philby accuses him of either basing his writing on secondhand accounts of local travelers, or fabricating them altogether.
+St. John Philby, who retraced many of the routes Palgrave had travelled, suggested he may not have travelled as extensively as he claimed.
+Noting inaccuracies and discrepancies in his accounts, Philby accuses him of either basing his writing on second-hand accounts of local travellers, or fabricating them altogether.